raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Ensure the output `0x3020000a` is correct.

 The client configuration is almost done.
 The final thing to do is to remove the `program_usb_boot_mode` line from config.txt (make sure there is no blank line at the end).
 You can do this with `sudo nano /boot/config.txt` for example.
-Finally, shut down the client Pi with `sudo poweroff`
+Finally, shut down the client Pi with `sudo poweroff`.

 ## Server configuration
 Plug the SD card into the **server** and boot the server.
 Before you do anything else, make sure you have ran `sudo raspi-config` and expanded the root filesystem to take up the entire SD card.